 As seniors age, the possibility of losing balance and falling increases, but there are some minor lifestyle and environmental changes that can help reduce your elderly loved one’s risk of falls and injuries.
-The staff at Home Care Assistance, a trusted provider of Anchorage senior home care, shares these effective fall prevention tips with you.
+The staff at Home Care Assistance, a trusted provider of Anchorage home care, shares these effective fall prevention tips with you.

 Remove Tripping Hazards